 I am reveling in my freedom

-I didn’t want either of them to die but now that they are gone, I am enjoying the freedom to set my own hours, eat what I want when I want it, and do not have to answer for what I spend.
+I didn’t want either of them to die but now that they are gone, I am enjoying the freedom to set my own hours, eat whatever I want, and I don’t have to answer for what I spend.
 There is no more dealing with a grouchy temper, a stinky bathroom, or arguing over stupid things like how to load the dishwasher.
-My roommate and I don’t always agree about everything and she sometimes smokes, but I don’t sleep with her so it’s easier to deal with.
+My roommate and I don’t always agree about everything and she sometimes smokes, which I hate, but I don’t sleep with her so it’s easier to deal with.

 Finding a new partner would be for convenience

 I miss having a partner who I can go with to parties, events, and restaurants because it’s awkward doing that alone.
 Still, it doesn’t keep me from going out by myself and having fun.
-I also adored traveling with my boyfriend because he loved it as well and was good at planning trips, dealing with currencies, and taking photos.
+I also adored traveling with my boyfriend because he loved it as well and was good at planning trips, could figure out currencies, and was good with a camera.
 It’s nice to be able to share experiences like that with someone else, but I also love traveling solo because I can do my own thing without adhering to someone else’s agenda.

-At least my boyfriend gave me the opportunity to see the world which not only changed my life but my children’s lives as well.
-They both love to travel, especially my daughter who now occasionally takes me along on trips.
+My boyfriend gave me the opportunity to see the world which not only changed my life but my children’s lives as well.
+They both love to travel, especially my daughter who now takes me with her on trips once in a while.

 Travel was not in my husband’s vocabulary at all.
 He went to Africa twice to work as a cameraman but saw it as more of a job than a life-changing experience.
 He never left the United States before that except for short visits to Mexico and Canada.

-Men are always handy to change a lightbulb, check your motor oil, or turn on a BBQ but it’s not like I can’t do that myself and there’s always AAA.
+Men are always handy to change a lightbulb, check the motor oil, or turn on a BBQ but I can figure that out if I have to and there is always AAA.

 My main motivation for “looking for love” right now would be purely financial which isn’t a good reason because it would be disingenuous.